openxava/openxava/README.md

 From command line prompt type:

 	mvn archetype:generate -DarchetypeGroupId=org.openxava -DarchetypeArtifactId=openxava-archetype -DarchetypeVersion=RELEASE -DgroupId=com.yourcompany -DartifactId=yourapp -DinteractiveMode=false

+ Then change to the folder where the project has been created:

  	cd yourapp

+And build the project:

   	mvn package

 ## Run your application
 In Windows: